virtualansoftware/tutorials/docs/Excel.md

     Can create variable with values from the response using JsonPath, Http request header or Cookie in the request and The stored variable and the value utlized for further api execution steps.
    > And Store the **category.name** value of the key as **category_name**

+   > Find JSON Array handling in response by field validation.
+         1. Read Customer id form  last element of JSONArray and sore the CustomerId id=customers[-1].customerId
+         2. Read any element from JSONArray postalCode=customers.find { it.firstname == 'Ado' }.postalCode # Search element by Name "Ado" in the JSON Array and validate the Postal Code firstname=customers.find { it.customerId == 'bunlo9vk5f' }.firstname  # Search element by Name "bunlo9vk5f" in the JSON Array and validate the firstname userEmail=customers.find { it.customerId == 'f2m0v9b73c' }.email # Search element by Name "f2m0v9b73c" in the JSON Array and validate the firstname

    ```JSON
       {
       "category": {